FAQs About Binocular Vision Dysfunction- Mascoutah Eye Care in Mascoutah

 - Pain Symptoms: Such as face ache, eye pain or pain with eye movement (symptoms similar to sinus problems, migraines, TMJ); neck ache and upper back pain due to a head tilt (similar to spinal misalignment symptoms).

-- Balance and Coordination Symptoms: Motion sickness, nausea, poor depth perception, unsteadiness while walking or drifting to one side while walking (“I’ve always been clumsy”), lack of coordination with symptoms seen in patients with MS, patients, who have experienced a stroke, an inner ear disorder, or Meniere’s Disease.
+- Balance and Coordination Symptoms: Motion sickness, nausea, poor depth perception, unsteadiness while walking or drifting to one side while walking (“I’ve always been clumsy”), lack of coordination with symptoms seen in patients with MS, those having experienced a stroke, an inner ear disorder, or Meniere’s Disease.

-- Reading Symptoms: Difficulty with concentration (symptoms are similar to those experienced with ADHD), difficulty with reading and comprehension, skipping lines while reading, losing one’s place while reading, words running together while reading (symptoms similar to those seen with a learning disability).
+- Reading Symptoms: Difficulty with concentration (symptoms are similar to those experienced with ADHD), difficulty with reading and comprehension, skipping lines, losing one’s place, or words running together while reading (symptoms similar to those seen with a learning disability).

 - Vision Symptoms: Blurred vision, double or overlapping vision, shadowed vision (symptoms similar to those seen in patients with MS), light sensitivity, difficulty with glare or reflection